-Manipur: Women killed by suspected militants in Jiribam
+Manipur: Women killed by suspected Meitei militants in Jiribam

 The militants also attacked residents and set fire to at least six houses in the village.

-A woman was killed by suspected militants in Zairon Hmar village in Manipur’s Jiribam district on Thursday, an unidentified official from the Assam Rifles told Scroll.
+A woman was killed by suspected Meitei militants in Zairon Hmar village in Manipur’s Jiribam district on Thursday, an unidentified official from the Assam Rifles told Scroll.

+The woman was killed allegedly by members of armed Meitei group Arambai Tenggol, the official said.

 The militants also attacked other residents and set fire to at least six houses in the village, PTI reported.

 The woman, identified as Zosangkim, belonged to the Hmar community and worked as a teacher at a Christian missionary school in the village.
-She was allegedly burnt alive by the militants during the attack, the official said.
+She was allegedly burned by the militants during the attack, the official said.

 The Indigenous Tribes Advocacy Committee, an organisation representing tribal communities in the Jiribam and Pherzawl districts, also said that Zosangkim was killed in the attack that took place around 9 pm on Thursday.